5 Written questions

 - Carbohydrates that are made up of two monosaccharides.

 - The tendency of a solvent to travel across a semipermeable membrane into areas of higher solute concentration.

-Saturated fat → A lipid made from fatty acids that have at least one double bond between carbon atoms.
+- A lipid made from fatty acids that have no double bonds between carbon atoms.